keyboardr/MapSL/docs/getting-started.md

 ### Pre-Registration (`put`)

-While the `getOrProvide` delegate pattern is common, you can still use `put` directly in the `ProcessServiceLocator.register` block.
+While the `getOrProvide` delegate pattern is common, you can still use `put` directly in the `MainServiceLocator.register` block.
 This is suitable for:

 - Services that **must** be created eagerly at application startup.
 - Fundamental services like the application context (as shown above).